weezel/fcd/README.md

 # Motivation
-If you are like me and STILL (yes it's 2012, I know) operate mostly through terminal, this tool might come handy.
+If you are like me and operate mostly through terminal, this tool might come handy.
 A big amount of time is spend on navigating in a directory structure jungle.
 Since most of the time I wander around same directories, it would be neat to have a way to change directory